veena1306/MemoryLeaks/README.md

   4. more control over lifetime of data., as lifetime of stack based data has limited by scope.
   5. creating large objects.

+Why allocation functions doesn't work with c++ :-
+   1. cannot initialize memory.
+   2. constructors can not be invoked during allocation.
+   3. destructors can not be invoked during allocation.
+   4. return NULL on failure.